agb94/aionlab/index.md

 </div>

 ## Open Positions
-We are looking for motivated PhD/MS students with interest in **analog/mixed-signal IC design, PIM, various circuit areas**.
+We are looking for motivated Undergraduate, PhD/MS students with interest in **analog/mixed-signal IC design, PIM, various circuit areas**.
-Please email your CV and brief research interests to <a href="mailto:yoontaejake.jung@khu.ac.kr">yoontaejake.jung@khu.ac.kr</a>.
+Please email with brief research interests to <a href="mailto:yoontaejake.jung@khu.ac.kr">yoontaejake.jung@khu.ac.kr</a>.